Ensuring Accountability with Digital Reading Logs

 • Beanstack encourages daily reading habits, starting with increments as little as one minute.

-• With tracked daily reading, instead of learning about a student’s reading progress only when they finish a book, Beanstack allows teachers to see how students are progressing, enabling them to check in with students while they are actually reading.
+• With tracked daily reading, instead of learning about a student’s’ reading progress only when they finish a book, Beanstack allows teachers to see how students are progressing, enabling them to check in with students while they are actually reading.
+Beanstack's progress tracker or digital log is integral to getting the most accurate reading data and insights.

 • Beanstack puts value on all reading.
-Everything students read counts, from graphic novels to the side of cereal boxes!
+Everything students read counts, from physical book titles to graphic novels to the side of cereal boxes!
 Small steps add up to more extensive, long-term habits and lower barriers to entry for reluctant readers.

 How Beanstack Guards Against Fraudulent Logging

 The truth is that no paper or digital solution is 100% cheat-proof.
-Students can cheat quizzes from AR and other platforms by Googling or guessing.
+Students can cheat on quizzes from Accelerated Reader (AR) and other platforms by Googling or guessing.
+With a traditional reading log or a paper reading log, students can be untruthful with their total reading time, even with a parent signature.
+The digital version of a reading log is the best way to go to prevent fraudulent logging.

 Rich reading log reporting allows administrators and teachers to identify (and edit or bulk delete) flagged reading logs at the individual student, class, or school level, and reading validation challenges are available for some books and state book awards lists that provide simple fill-in-the-blank validation when logging a complete book.